didarmurad2019/Introduction-to-Machine-Learning/README.md

 Just for check go through python --version or python3 --version pip --version
-If these commands fail, you need to install Python first: (https://www.python.org/downloads/) Upgrade pip (optional but recommended) python -m pip install --upgrade pip
+If these commands fail, you need to install Python first: (https://www.python.org/downloads/) Install pip Using ensurepip (Recommended), command python -m ensurepip --upgrade After that upgrade pip, command python -m pip install --upgrade pip

 Step-2: Install Jupyter Lab via pip
 Use command pip install jupyterlab
-On some systems you might need python3 -m pip install jupyterlab (Note: if python3 not work use just python, again you have problem see upgrade your pip using command python -m pip install --upgrade pip)
+On some systems you might need python3 -m pip install jupyterlab (Note: if python3 not work use just python, again you have problem see upgrade your pip) Launch JupyterLab
-Launch JupyterLab
 After installation, start JupyterLab with: use command jupyter lab This will open JupyterLab in your default web browser.